run-ai/docs/docs/Administrator/integration/jupyterhub.md

 kubectl get service -n jhub proxy-public
 ```

-Use the `External IP` of the service to access the service
+Use the `External IP` of the service to access the service.

-XXX If there's no LoadBalancer in the cluster and the service was not given an external IP, edit the service and add the externalIPs of the machine manually.

-## Configure Profiles

-XXX For every jupyterhub user create a runai project with the user-name
+Login with Run:AI Project name as user name.